Public Release Copy

 Strategic Chokepoints Under Watch

-Several corridors dominate the movement of global oil and energy shipping, but four deserve particular attention because they combine physical vulnerability with outsized strategic effect.
+Several corridors dominate the movement of global oil and energy shipping:

 Strait of Hormuz

-Connecting the Red Sea to the Gulf of Aden, Bab el-Mandeb links Persian Gulf energy to Europe through the Suez Canal.
-Pressure here reverberates immediately through insurance costs, shipping schedules, and the viability of Red Sea routes.
+Connecting the Red Sea to the Gulf of Aden, this corridor links Middle Eastern energy to Europe through the Suez Canal.

 Suez Canal